Syntactic Vinegar

-The term “syntactic vinegar” was coined by Rubyist David Heinemeier Hanson in 2006, intended to be the opposite of “syntactic sugar”.
+The term “syntactic vinegar” was coined by Rubyist David Heinemeier Hanson in 2006, described as the opposite of “syntactic sugar”:

 Good design lies not only in emphasizing the proper, but de-emphasizing the improper too.
 Just as we can sprinkle syntactic sugar across a certain style or approach to promote its use, we can add syntactic vinegar to discourage it as well.
 It’s more sparingly used, but that makes it no less important.